thegetty/terracottas/source/views/guide.md

     lekythoi, a lamp, South Italian, and Gnathia pottery sherds.
-In addition to the seven South Italian molds listed above, the lot is almost exclusively composed of female heads, fragmentary figures, and a small number of male heads, 55 of which are identified as “Greek” types.
-Of the 15 discoid or horse-shoe loom-weights (73.AD.10.I.1-15), several have figural reliefs, with images of a kneeling child holding an animal, Eros on a dolphin, Aphrodite riding a swan, an owl with arms holding a distaff over a kalathos,
+In addition to the seven South Italian molds listed above, the lot is almost exclusively composed of female heads, fragmentary figures, and a small number of male heads, fifty-five of which are identified as “Greek” types.
+Of the fifteen discoid or horse-shoe loom-weights (73.AD.10.I.1-15), several have figural reliefs, with images of a kneeling child holding an animal, Eros on a dolphin, Aphrodite riding a swan, an owl with arms holding a distaff over a kalathos,